RV29II/Rishi-s-Networking-Home-Lab/README.md

 Objectives
 ----------
-- Arrange home lab network
 - Obtain all essential devices needed
+- Arrange home lab network (Using Network Topologies to maximise efficiency & Use a Hybrid Network Structure)
 - Successfully connect all devices to the routers, switches and server.
 -  Configure DHCP
 -  Set up DNS